chun337163833/firesim/README.md

-firesim
+Firesim
 =======

-HTML5 wildfire simulation written purely in HTML5, CSS3, and Javascript
+A wildfire simulator written purely in HTML5 using the Quintus framework.